My background is in Earth and environmental sciences, with particular focus on the interaction between ice, climate and

 2) investigating the drivers and mechanisms of ice sheet behaviour; and

 3) developing the applications of cosmogenic nuclides and surface-exposure dating.

 I am passionate about engaging the wider public in Antarctica and climate-related science.
-In particular, I share my Antarctic experiences through an online blog and videos, and was co-founder of Climatica – a climate science-public interaction initiative, which offers short articles about climate change and the Earth system, written by relevant scientific experts.
+In particular, I share my Antarctic experiences through an online blog, videos, news articles, and was co-founder of Climatica – a climate science-public interaction initiative.

 IN THE MEDIA